Grant Ward

-Grant Anthony Ward (born 5 December 1994) is an English professional footballer who plays as a midfielder for Bristol Rovers.
+Grant Anthony Ward (born 5 December 1994) is an English professional footballer who last played as a midfielder for Bristol Rovers.
 He has previously played for Tottenham Hotspur, Chicago Fire, Coventry City, Rotherham United, Ipswich Town and Blackpool.

 Club career

 Tottenham Hotspur

 Ward signed with the Tottenham Hotspur Academy in 2011.
 During his time at Spurs, he progressed through the club's youth system.
 He appeared for their Under-18 side during the 2011–2012 season, scoring 3 goals in 16 starts and 10 substitute appearances during the season, as well as featuring in 3 FA Youth Cup matches.
 He continued to feature for the club's under-18 team during the 2012–13 season, making 17 appearances in the U18 Premier League, while also making 3 appearances in the FA Youth Cup and featuring twice in the 2012–13 NextGen Series.

 Chicago Fire (loan)

 On 22 March 2014 Ward signed on loan with Major League Soccer club Chicago Fire.
 Ward's debut was delayed due to his injury on metatarsal that kept him out for months It took until 25 May 2014, where he came on as a substitute for Dilly Duka in the 61st minute, as Chicago Fire beat Columbus Crew 2–0.
 Ward's loan spell with Chicago Fire was extended until the end of the season.
 Ward scored his first Chicago Fire goal on 24 July 2014, in a 5–1 loss against San Jose Earthquakes.
 In the last game of the season, Ward then provided two assists, in a 2–1 win over Houston Dynamo.
 Following the end of the 2014 season, the club allowed Ward to make his return to his parent club.